YAMAHA MAJESTY (YP400)

 MajestyUSA - Nice site and forums by the same folks as Burgman USA

-Video Review - Nice review done by the folks at the Scooter Scoop
+Majesty Video Review - Nice review done by the folks behind the Scooter Scoop

 Engine: 395cc liquid-cooled 4-stroke single; DOHC, 4 valves